-There are a lot of different tools and plugins that you can add to your WordPress site—a website backup tool, a two-factor authentication plugin, even a plugin to add extra animation to your website for the holidays.
+There are a lot of different tools and plugins that you can add to your WordPress hosting site—a website backup tool, a two-factor authentication plugin, even a plugin to add extra animation to your website for the holidays.

 But it’s hard to know, when you make changes to a website, whether or not those changes will work when you roll them out.
 It’s the nightmare of many website owners: you spend hours to put together a massive update to your site and when you push it out and go live, the site crashes because one little thing doesn’t work.

 Here’s how you can safely test any changes that you make to your WordPress website so you can avoid this calamity.